Establishing a Global Socioeconomic Network and Data Warehouse to Monitor and Explain Health Inequalities

 We will build on our experience with international, comparative studies of health inequalities in Europe, for which we have already collected and harmonized data on mortality, self-reported health problems, behavioral risk factors, and healthcare utilization, by educational level and occupational class, among the adult population of over twenty European countries, covering the 1980-2010 period (Mackenbach et al. 2018) For morbidity, we will include all internationally harmonized surveys that have included measures of socioeconomic status, health and their social determinants (including the World Health Survey (WHS), the European Social Survey (ESS), International Social Survey Programme (ISSP), the Survey of Health, Age and Retirement in Europe (SHARE), NeuroTox, EU statistics on income and living conditions (EU-SILC), the South African Social Attitudes Survey (SASAS), the GLORI platform of thirty longitudinal studies on children wellbeing (UNICEF), Health Behaviour in School-aged Children (HBSC) and the US General Social Survey (GSS)), the Multiple Indicator Cluster Surveys (UNICEF), and the Demographic and Health Surveys (MEASURE Evaluation).

 Because rich data on determinants rarely exist in combination with rich data on health outcomes, CHAIN will take the lead in developing a comparable social health survey to be delivered across countries in both the global North and the global South.
 This part of the data warehouse will be implemented by supplementing existing social surveys around the world with special modules.
 We have already succeeded in introducing a module on “Health and their Social Determinants” into the European Social Survey (twenty-two countries), in South Africa (in the South African Social Attitudes Survey), in Greece (MIGHEAL), and in the US (2016 General Social Survey).
-CHAIN has also conducted the world`s first health survey (REHEAL) among people traveling by boat to seek asylum in Europe in six Greek refugee camps that will be utilized as well (Stathopoulou, T., et al 2019).
+CHAIN also took part of the first health survey (REHEAL) that has ever been conducted among people traveling by boat to seek asylum in Europe in six Greek refugee camps that will be utilized as well (Stathopoulou, T., et al 2019).
+The work on this survey was led by the National Centre for Social Research (EKKE), Athens, Greece.

 For mortality, we aim to expand our existing database (from the EU-funded Demetriq project) with similar data from non-European countries, building on our experience in an on-going project conducted under the umbrella of the OECD (Mackenbach et al., 2015).
 For this we will rely on census-linked mortality data and on demographic and health surveys, the WHO Health for All database, as well as on UNICEF’s unique databases (for example the MICS survey), which include individual-level data from countries in all of the six world regions.
 Second, we will increase coverage over age by adding data on inequalities in mortality, self-reported health and health determinants among children.
 In Europe, some of these data can be obtained from the aforementioned data providers, but CHAIN will also aim to obtain or get access to other data sources, e.g. from the Expat Explorer Survey (HSBC) and the European Health Behaviour of School Children survey HBSC.
 There will be a close liaison, with a line of investigation regarding monitoring, as part of the EU funded Joint Action on Health Inequalities (2018-2021).
 We will further increase geographical coverage by adding data on inequalities in mortality, self-reported (or measured if available) health and health determinants among adults and children in other world regions.
 For high-income countries, similar data sources are available as for European countries.
 For low and middle income countries (LMIC), a preliminary inventory of data sources suggests the following may be suitable: Demographic and Health Surveys (DHS), Multiple Indicator Cluster Surveys (MICS), Living Standards Measurement Survey (LSMS), World Values Survey (WVS), World Health Survey (WHS), the World Gallup Poll, the WHO Study on global AGEing and adult health (SAGE), the WHO Global Health Observatory (GHO) data, and data from various demographic surveillance sites.